Ficool

 Rhea's eyes lit up, her voice bursting with excitement.

-"Good.
-Hinomoto is a land rich with tradition and culture.
+"Hinomoto is a land rich in tradition and culture.
 This journey will be a precious experience for you, Rhea.
-Carry the honor of our kingdom, and learn well."
+Go with honor, and learn well."

 Walt, listening quietly, allowed himself a faint smile.
 Though only nineteen, he was already among the most strongest knights of Nebura.
 At the age of seventeen, he had earned the title of Stellar Knight, a rank reserved only for the kingdom's strongest.
 His strength was not only physical, he possessed a rare Lun, making him an irreplaceable asset to the kingdom.

 The name Musashi, spoken by the king, echoed in his mind like a striking clang of steel.
-Walt knew well who Musashi Miyamoto was: a legendary samurai whose mastery of the blade had etched his name into history.
+Walt knew well who Musashi Miyamoto was, a legendary samurai whose mastery of the blade had etched his name into history.
 The strongest swordsman of Hinomoto, a man of unparalleled skill and power.
-To meet him would not only be an honor but also a once-in-a-lifetime chance to learn from one of the greatest knights ever known.
+To meet him would not only be an honor but also a once in a lifetime chance to learn from one of the greatest knights ever known.

-Rhea gave him a gentle smile, her voice soft but filled with resolve.
+Rhea gave him a gentle smile.

-"Thank you, Walt.
-I believe this journey will be unforgettable."
+"I'm sure this journey will be unforgettable."

 Rhea remained by her father's side, her gaze fixed on Nexa, who was still training with fiery determination.
 Inside her heart, a quiet vow took shape.
 Though she possessed no Lun and lacked the same training as Nexa, she would find her own path to strength.
 The journey to Hinomoto would mark the beginning of something new, an opportunity to prove herself.